James-VT/MS2_Gloucestershire_Battlefields/README.md

 * Peach Puff #F1D6B8

 I have made these choices based on the recommendations of Coolors' system after seaching for colours to match Russian Green, a colour I decided on early on.
 Although pink may seem a weird colour for a website on military history, the territory of the British Empire was coloured pink on maps so I decided to stick with that particular suggestion.
 Jet's a sleek choice that pairs well with pretty much anything, even moreso than black for not being as dark.
 Finally, Peach Puff seemed an appropriate colour to use for a site about the history of a county in which a great many houses are built from the local limestone, which is this colour.

+As well as the colours pictured above, Venetian Red is used in two places - the tab icon and the error messages on the contact form.
+These uses would've red anyway, but due to the colour's association with British military history, I decided to go with that red in particular.

 # Deployment
  Here I'll explain how to deploy/how I deployed the website to GitHub and how to run it locally.